Nagambie Resources tenements

 Antimony-Gold occurrences in the Waranga, Greytown and Costerfield Domains were not affected by later east-west compression, evident in the Daraweit Guim and Mt Easton Provinces, or the Strathbogie Batholith (granitoid magmatism that formed the Strathbogie Ranges).
 This likely explains why antimony-gold occurrences are economically minable at the Costerfield and Fosterville mines.
 The antimony-gold occurrences in the Daraweit-Guim and Mt Easton Provinces to the south, are structurally more complex and lack the continuity of grade for economical extraction.

-Most of the Waranga Domain is covered by Murray Basin sediments, and gold, and antimony-gold, mineralisation are known only from the rare areas of Siluro-Devonian outcrop.
+Most of the Waranga Domain is covered by Murray Basin sediments, and gold, and antimony-gold mineralisation are known only from the rare areas of Siluro-Devonian outcrop.
 As such, the northern portion of the Waranga Domain is significantly under-explored.
-NRL believes that future discoveries of antimony-gold deposits will occur in the northern portion of the Waranga Domain that is overlain by the Murray-Basin sediments.
-As such, a large package of tenements has been progressively accumulated in recently years.
+NRL believes that future discoveries of antimony-gold deposits will occur in the northern portion of the Waranga Domain, which is overlain by the Murray-Basin sediments.
+As such, an extensive portfolio of tenements has been progressively accumulated over the past few years.

-In parallel with development of the Antimony-Gold Project at the Nagambie Mine, NRL will use cutting edge exploration techniques to systematically exploring its tenement package with the aim of bring on additional antimony-gold projects.
+In parallel with the development of the Antimony-Gold Project at the Nagambie Mine, Nagambie Resources uses modern exploration techniques to systematically explore its tenement package to discover new gold-antimony mineralised systems.

-Location map of Nagambie’s tenements (100% owned and JV tenements) in the Waranga Domain of the Melbourne Structural Zone
+Location map of Nagambie Resources’ tenements (100% owned and JV tenements) in the Waranga Domain of the Melbourne Structural Zone